Code of ethics

 - When submitting a manuscript for publication, an author must inform the editor of the related manuscripts that the author has under editorial or press consideration.
 Copies of these manuscripts must be submitted to the editor, and the relationships of such manuscripts with the manuscript must be indicated.

-- Plagiarism is not acceptable in the revista Religación.
-The publications adhere to the definition of plagiarism of the National Science Foundation of the USA.
-UU As "the appropriation of ideas, processes, results or words of another person without giving the appropriate credit" (45 Code of Federal Regulations, Section 689.1).
+- Plagiarism is not acceptable in the Revista Religación.
+The publications adhere to the definition of plagiarism of the National Science Foundation of the USA, which is "the appropriation of ideas, processes, results or words of another person without giving the appropriate credit" (45 Code of Federal Regulations, Section 689.1).
 Authors should not be involved in plagiarism: textual or quasi-textual copy, or very close paraphrase, of the text or results of another person's work.
 Authors should not engage in self-plagiarism (also known as duplicate publication): an unacceptably close replication of the text or results previously published by the author without acknowledgment of the source.

 Ethical Obligations of the Manuscript Reviewers

 - To the extent that the revision of the manuscripts is an essential step in the publication process, and therefore in the operation of the scientific method, each scientist has the obligation to do a fair part of the review.

 - An elected reviewer who feels inadequately qualified to judge the research reported in a manuscript should immediately return it to the editor.

 - A reviewer (or arbitrator) of a manuscript must objectively judge the quality of the entire manuscript and the supporting information, taking due account of the maintenance of scientific and literary standards.
 A reviewer must respect the intellectual independence of the authors.